kapp7/app/_pages/en/qa.md

 <br>

-## `Twitter authentication!!! - Action required`
+## `Twitter authentication!!! - Attention`
-Due to the recent changes that Twitter has announced we have released a new version that requires adding Google/Apple authentication in case the only authentication provider is Twitter, please upgrade to version 1.2.0 to keep your account safe.
-Thank you!
-- iKPOP detects accounts with only Twitter authentication and redirects to a screen where you can connect Google or Apple authentication.
-- You can reuse gmail/apple that already is registered with a different account.
-You will get "The credential is associted with a different user account." error message in such a case.
-- After a successful operation you will be signed out and you need to sign in again with your new authentication provider.
+As of June 1st, the Twitter authentication is no longer supported.
+However, for the past 4 months, users have been able to add a secondary authentication method to combat this.
+Going forward, we kindly request that you prioritize Google or Apple authentication.
+This is in line with our efforts to make your safety and security our top priority.
+Thank you for your cooperation and please do not hesitate to reach out to us via DM or email should you require further assistance.

 ## `What is iKPOP?`
 iKPOP is a mobile app for all worldwide K-POP and J-POP fans.
 It is your Fan Zone where you can have fun and join others in various activities supporting your bias